 After being greeted at the front, I get taken to a seat towards the back of the restaurant.
 I tell my server that I’m planning to visit the buffet.
 When it comes to a beverage I decide to get a Mango Lassi.
 This is one of my favourite Indian beverages.
 I started off with a little bit of green salad.
 I also piled on several pappadums, basmati rice, palak paneer, samosa, pakora, tandoori chicken, and lamb roghan gosht.
 The last is a different spelling of rogan josh, one of my favourite Indian dishes.

-I enjoy all the items I tired, but three really stand out.
+I enjoy all the items I tried at East India Company, but three really stand out.
 Not only are the samosas tasty, but they are small, so they are not over filling.
 The lamb is good and tender, and there is a good deal of spice in it.
 Finally, the palak paneer, is creamier and lighter than any I have tried.
 The picture above doesn’t quite show how many pappadums I added to my plate.
 I’ve mentioned before that my mom grew up in India, and pappadums were an occasional treat in our house.

 After going through the buffet line for the first time, my server brought me the mango lassi.
 I noticed that it came with a bit of whipped cream on top.
 This added a nice touch of sweetness and made the beverage just a little smoother.